-Faced with demands for unique experiences and higher Return On Investment, smart event planners consider cruise ships for meetings and incentive travel programs.
-But with hundreds of ships already sailing (and 120+ new vessels on order), how in the world can you choose the best one for your group?
+Looking for the best cruise ship for your event?
+Faced with demands for unique experiences and higher Return On Investment, smart event planners consider cruises for meetings and incentive travel programs.
+But with hundreds of ships sailing, how in the world can you choose the best cruise ship for your group?

 The inclusive nature of cruise ships makes a meeting at sea more appealing than ever.
 Most meals, entertainment, shipboard activities, meeting space and use of A.V. are included during your cruise event.
 Your budget will be a major factor in finding your best cruise ship.

 Large, resort-style ships are best for planners with multi-generational groups and limited budgets.
-But keep in mind that many specialty restaurants and some entertainment venues (dinner theater, for example) have a cover fee.
+Keep in mind that many specialty restaurants and some entertainment venues might have a cover fee.

 Alcoholic beverages, sodas, and specialty coffee are not included on most contemporary ships.
 Consider purchasing a beverage package at a reasonable price for your meeting or incentive attendees.

 As technology improves, rapid-speed internet is comparable to land.
 Fees are dropping, but attendees will pay to connect to WiFi.

-In general, upscale ships are “all-inclusive” and best for top-tier groups.
+In general, upscale vessels are “all-inclusive” and best cruise ship choice for top-tier groups.
 Most luxury lines offer complimentary WiFi, all beverages (including wine and spirits), specialty restaurants, excursions,

 Will your group include multiple generations?
 How about Millennials?
 What would motivate your sales team to meet their goals?
 Is it the onboard “Wow” factor, innovative technology and first-at-sea experiences?
 World-class dining & entertainment?
 Active adventures ashore, or local cultural experiences?
 Answers to these questions will help narrow down choices to find your best cruise ship.

 There are 123 new ships currently on the order books from 2019 to 2027.
 These range from jaw-dropping mega-ships to boutique-sized luxury vessels and everything in between.

 Need help?
 Contact us for a free consultation.
-We can cut through the clutter to find the perfect cruise ship for your group!
+We can cut through the clutter to find the best cruise ship for your group!

 Allow as long a lead time as possible to get the best choice of ships for your preferred number of nights, the best selection of staterooms and suites, and confirmed meeting space for your group.
 Considering a private ship charter?
 Read on…